The mixing time of the switch Markov chains: a unified approach: Introduction

+Since~\cite{AK19} appeared, it has become a commonly held belief that strong stability and $P$-stability are equivalent.
+It is mentioned in~\cite{AK19} that the bipartite case does not immediately imply the directed one, because their proof still needs some work to accommodate \emph{forbidden edge sets}.
+Whether the conjecture on the equivalence of the two notions of stability holds or not, Theorem~\ref{thm:unified} is a strictly stronger theorem than the one above.

-One of the technical novelties of this paper is extending the $T$-operator of~\cite{MES} from bipartite to unconstrained graphs.
+The main reason we could unify the proofs for the unconstrained, bipartite, and directed models is because of a technical novelty introduced in this paper: extending the $T$-operator of~\cite{MES} (Miklós, Erdős and Soukup, 2013) from bipartite to unconstrained graphs.
 The atoms of a decomposition generated by the $T$-operator are so-called \emph{primitive circuits} (see Definition~\ref{def:primitive}), along which we recursively construct the multi-commodity flow required by the Sinclair method.
-The processing of the primitive circuits via Algorithm~\ref{alg:sweep} is in turn an extension of the \textsc{Sweep} algorithm of \cite{MES}.
+The processing of the primitive circuits via Algorithm~\ref{alg:sweep} is in turn an extension of the \textsc{Sweep} algorithm of~\cite{MES}.
 These refinements require a fairly extensive and detailed analysis of the structures of the realizations under study.
-In exchange, the unified framework in which we prove Theorem~\ref{thm:unified} allows us to treat unconstrained, bipartite and directed degree sequences with minimal branching in the proof.
+In exchange, the unified framework in which we prove Theorem~\ref{thm:unified} allows us to treat the three models with minimal branching in the proof.

 There are two interesting direct consequences of Theorem~\ref{thm:unified} concerning popular unconstrained random graph models.
 It turns out that asymptotically almost surely, the degree sequence of an Erdős-Rényi random graph $G(n,p)$ is $P$-stable if $p$ is bounded away from 0 and 1 by $\frac{5{\log n}}{n-1}$, see Corollary~\ref{cor:ER}.
-Gao and Wormald~\cite{GW18} show that power-law distribution-bounded degree sequences with parameter $\gamma > 1+\sqrt{3}$ are $P$-stable.
+Gao and Greenhill~\cite{GG20} show that power-law distribution-bounded degree sequences with parameter $\gamma > 2$ are $P$-stable.
 Consequently, Theorem~\ref{thm:unified} implies that the switch Markov chain is rapidly mixing on these degree sequences: see Section~\ref{sec:power}.
-This gives the first formal verification of the validity of generating random power-law graphs via the switch Markov Chain~\cite{BA1,BA2}.
+This gives the first formal verification of the validity of generating random power-law (distribution-bounded) graphs via the switch Markov chain~\cite{BA1} (Jia, and Barabási, 2013) and~\cite{BA2} (Yan, Vértes, Towlson, Chew, Walker, Schafer and Barabási, 2017).

 The proof of Theorem~\ref{thm:unified} relies on Sinclair's multicommodity flow method (Section~\ref{sec:sinclair}), which can be described informally in the case of the switch Markov chain as follows.
 Suppose that the chain has $N$ states, and let $\G$ be the graph underlying the Markov chain: the vertex set of $\G$ is the state space of the chain (in our applications, the states are realizations of a given degree sequence), and two states are adjacent in $\G$ if the transition probability between them is non-zero in the chain.
 Sinclair's multicommodity flow method ensures the rapid mixing of the chain if we can design a multicommodity flow on $\G$ which transfers a unit amount of commodities between each pair of vertices (different commodities for different pairs), and no more than $N\cdot\poly(\log(N))$ amount of commodities go through any vertex (no vertex is overloaded).
 Hence most of the present paper is devoted to the design of a flow and the proof that it does not overload any vertex.